-The study guide for Introductory Biology (BIOL40108) is available on the unit Moodle site as a single downloadable PDF file.
-It is made up of 12 weekly modules, which you can also find separately within the weekly tiles in the unit Moodle site.
-The study guide cannot be purchased from the CQUniversity Bookshop.
-If you choose to print the study guide, your Access Coordinator can provide you with advice on printing options.
+The prescribed study guide for Introductory Biology (BIOL40108) is available on the unit Moodle site; however, we strongly advise you to print your own copy.
+You will need a hard copy to complete activities and take notes.
+The prescribed study guide cannot be purchased from the CQUniversity Bookshop.
+Your Access Coordinator will provide you with advice on printing options.